Lent 2A 2026: At the speed of fear

 That’s ambitious.
 But if we are born from above, our perspective cannot be smaller than God’s.

+Here in Australia, we are not huddled in bomb shelters.
+We are not threatened by our own government or fearful of terrorist factions.
 But we are not neutral either.
 We are participants in a global order.
 We are consumers of its narratives.
-But we also shape expectations.
-The conversations we begin, the possibilities we imagine — these become the norms that shape wider society.
+And we shape expectations.
+The conversations we begin, the possibilities we imagine — these become the norms for our society.

 So the question cannot be “Which side are we on?” but, “How do we respond to such violence?”